dittonetwork/ethglobal-hackathon-interchain/script/CCIP/README.md

     - The vault is checked to ensure that the balance of BNM tokens is sufficient, indicating that both transfers from Network 2 and 3 have been completed successfully.
 10. **Action and Event Emission:**
     - An event is emitted as an action, to signal the successful completion of the token transfers and the automation process.
+11. **Cancel of the Automation:**
+    - The automation is being automatically stopped (single execution).
 ---

 ## Running the Project